2021 Covid Operating Plan

 - Verify the student or staff was at school while infectious.

 - Identify all close contacts in the school setting.

-- Notify close contacts at the school of their exposure and provide testing and quarantine guidance as needed.
+- Notify close contacts at the school of their exposure using the Vermont Department of Health’s quarantine letter and provide testing and quarantine guidance as needed.
 The VT Health Department will not follow up with close contacts that the school notifies unless there is a need identified by the school for specific scenarios (e.g., need for translation services, family or staff unwilling to share vaccination status with school, etc.).